-Element performs pin-on-disk wear testing in accordance with ASTM G99, ASTM G133 and ASTM F732 on our in-house, 12-station wear test frames.
+Element performs pin on disk wear testing in reference to ASTM G99, ASTM G133 and ASTM F732 on our in-house, custom-built, 12-station wear test frames.
 These unique, high capacity machines allow for the testing of several material combinations at a time, on a single test frame.
-The 12-station setup also allows for additional statistical confidence by testing multiple samples per condition.
+The 12-station setup also allows for additional confidence by testing multiple samples per condition.

 - 12 individual, temperature controlled test basins for in-vivo simulation